Learn / Blog / Article

 With click heat maps, you can:

-- See where website visitors click and tap
+See where website visitors click and tap

-- Identify underperforming CTAs that are getting ignored
+Identify underperforming CTAs that are getting ignored

-You'll see where visitors clicked on CTAs (calls-to-action) and/or on unexpected elements, which in turn gives you a solid starting point for UX improvement and CRO (conversion rate optimization) work.
+You'll see where visitors clicked on CTAs (calls-to-action) and unexpected elements, which in turn gives you a solid starting point to make product changes for UX improvement and CRO (conversion rate optimization).
+Look at this quick example:

-This click map was placed on an old version of our homepage that included a video above the fold with a play button that visitors could click.
-In reality, as both the mobile and the desktop click maps show, nobody really did: the overall engagement is 0.04%—meaning that out of 7000 people, around 3 (!) clicked the play button.
+This click map was placed on an old version of our homepage, which included a video above the average fold.
+In reality, as both the mobile and the desktop click maps show, nobody really did watch the video: the overall engagement is 0.04%—meaning that out of 7000 people, around three (!) clicked the play button.